Skip to Content

 To stretch your legs, head out to Mount Eden and climb to the top of this dormant volcano, which offers the best views of Auckland, especially at sunset – it’s only 30 minutes to the top, and this walk is suitable for the whole family.

-Some of the best cafes and restaurants in the country are located right here in Auckland, and my personal favorite food spots include Ghost Street in Britomart and Culprit on Wyndham Street.
+Some of the best cafés and restaurants in the country are located right here in Auckland, and my personal favorite food spots include Ghost Street, which serves next-level Chinese food, and Culprit, home to gorgeous New Zealand classics!

 There are also plenty of amazing hotels in Auckland to stay in before you set off on your road trip!